Alterplay/APAsyncDictionary/README.md

 // objects count
 [dictionary objectsCountCallback:^(NSUInteger count)
 {
-    // do somethig with count
+    // do something with count
 }];
 ...
 // all keys